ruuda/blog/posts/2014-08-22-writing-a-path-tracer-in-rust-part-5-multithreading.md

 There are no dangling pointers in Rust.
 The compiler can ensure that because it knows the lifetime of the pointee, which is part of the type.
 The type `&'s Scene` is a pointer to a `Scene` that is valid for the lifetime `'s`.
-As you can see, `TraceUnit` now has a lifetime parameter.
+As you can see, `TraceUnit` now requires a lifetime parameter.
-This is infectious, in the way that `const` is in C++: now everything that owns a `TraceUnit` also takes a lifetime parameter, and suddenly there were lifetimes everywhere.
+This is infectious, in the way that `const` is in C++: now everything that owns a `TraceUnit` also takes a lifetime parameter, and suddenly there are lifetimes everywhere.

-I struggeld some more with this, stumbling from compiler error to error.
+I struggeld some more with this, stumbling from compiler error to compiler error.
-Rusts really forces you to get ownership right, and I think in the end it also led to a better design.
+Rusts forces you to get ownership right, and I think in the end it also led to a better design.
 I finally settled for the `render` method taking a pointer to the scene.
 This moves burden of ownership to the caller of `render`.
 As there can be various threads rendering, every thread has its own `Arc<Scene>`.